-Since January 2009 every police force has made maps available on their website giving local crime statistics and details of neighbourhood policing teams in the local area.
+Since January 2009, every police force has made maps available on their website giving local crime statistics and details of neighbourhood policing teams in the local area.
 Questions were included in the year ending March 2010 and the year ending March 2011 CSEW to find out more about the public's awareness and use of online crime maps.
-Results from the questions included in the year ending March 2010 CSEW are published in Scribbins et al., 2010, and results from 2010/11 are published in Chaplin et al., 2011.
+Results from the questions included in the year ending March 2010 CSEW are published in the Public perceptions of policing, engagement with the police and victimisation publication, and results from 2010 to 2011 are published in Crime in England and Wales 2010 to 2011.

-The crime map questions were extended in April 2011, to ask about awareness of street level data (introduced in January 2011).
+The crime map questions were extended in April 2011, to ask about awareness of street-level data (introduced in January 2011).
 The year ending March 2013 and the year ending March 2014 CSEW also included a question about awareness of information showing how crimes have been dealt with by the police and courts.

-Police Crime Commissioners (PCCs) and other police initiatives
+Police and Crime Commissioners and other police initiatives

-From November 2012, Police and Crime Commissioners were elected by the public to be responsible for overseeing police forces.
+From November 2012, Police and Crime Commissioners (PCCs) were elected by the public to be responsible for overseeing police forces.
 A CSEW question introduced in April 2012 asks people whether they were aware of this.
 The survey also contains questions about awareness of other police initiatives, such as neighbourhood beat meetings, the single non-emergency number (101), and neighbourhood policing teams.